Generalized Tangent Kernel: A Unified Geometric Foundation for Natural Gradient and Standard Gradient: Sobolev Natural Gradient

 Given that comparisons between natural gradient descent and Euclidean gradient descent have been conducted extensively in the literature~\citep{Zhang2019three,Zhang2019algorithmic} and that our proposed approach ends up being a new variant of natural gradient, our numerical experiments focus on comparing our Sobolev natural gradient (ours) with the most widely-used natural gradient (baseline) originally proposed by~\citep{Amari1998natural} in the supervised learning setting.

-Since we borrow the K-FAC approximation techniques in designing an efficient computational method for our Sobolev natural gradient, we follow the settings of~\citep{Zhang2019three}, which applies the K-FAC approximation to Amari's natural gradient, to test both gradient methods on the VGG16 neural network on the CIFAR-10 and the CIFAR-100 supervised learning benchmarks.
+Since we borrow the K-FAC approximation techniques in designing an efficient computational method for our Sobolev natural gradient, we follow the settings of~\citep{Zhang2019three}, which applies the K-FAC approximation to Amari's natural gradient, to test both gradient methods on the VGG16 neural network on the CIFAR-10 and the CIFAR-100 image classification benchmarks.
 Our implementations and testbed are based on the PyTorch K-FAC codebase~\citep{KFAC-Pytorch} provided by one of the co-authors of~\citep{Zhang2019three}.
-For hyper-parameters of the baseline, we follow the grid searched results of~\citep{KFAC-Pytorch}.
-For our approach, we directly use most of the hyper-parameters optimized for the baseline, while tuning only the learning rate decay scheduling, and another scaling parameter which is only introduced by our method.
-We also confirm by experiments that switching to the set of hyper-parameters used by us does not bring any benefit to the performance of the baseline.
-Further details of the experimental setup and results are provided in Appendix~\ref{sec:exp_appendix}.
+We did a grid search for the optimal combination of the hyper-parameters for the baseline: learning rate, weight decay factor, and the damping factor.
+We end up using learning rate $0.01$, weight decay $0.003$, and damping $0.03$ for the baseline through out our experiments reported in Figure~\ref{fig:cifar10} and Figure~\ref{fig:cifar100}.
+For learning rate scheduling of the baseline, we follow the suggested default scheduling of~\citep{KFAC-Pytorch} to decrease the learning rate to $1/10$ after every $40\%$ of the total training epochs.